fauna/fauna-python/README.rst

 .. code-block:: python

     from fauna import fql
-    from fauna.client import Client
+    from fauna.client import Client, QuerySuccess
     from fauna.errors import FaunaException

+    client = Client()
+    # The client defaults to using using the value stored FAUNA_SECRET for its secret.
+    # Either set the FAUNA_SECRET env variable or retrieve it from a secret store.
     # As a best practice, don't store your secret directly in your code.
-    # Either set the FAUNA_SECRET env variable or retrieve it from a secret store.
-    client = Client(secret=my_secret)

     try:
         # create a collection